seanysean/lichess-widgets/README.md

 ![Screen shot of one possible look](demo.png)
 # Lichess widgets
-Originally made to practice using JSON.[Here is a link to lichess.org's API](https://github.com/ornicar/lila#http-api).
+Originally made to practice using JSON.

 ## Usage
 #1 Simply add these lines of code to the `<head>` of your HTML document: